AnnexLabs/AnnexUI/README.md

 ### Quick start
-Below you'll find a few lines to get up and running quickly.
-Just swap out your Typesense cluster settings.
+Below you'll find a few lines to get up and running quickly (remember to swap in your Typesense cluster settings).

 ``` html
 <script